Sriram Venkatesan, FAWM

 In general, the requirements are almost the same, but you need to know if passing USMLE exams is mandated by the program or not.
 You need to work on your application even earlier, at least 6 months ahead.
 Allot time for your visa application.
 It would be best to ask programs about this prior to applying.

 How many applications should I submit?

 There are many factors to consider.
 Which programs offer guidance and educational programs in the specific areas of disaster medicine you are interested in?
 Are there certain geographic areas of the country you want or more importantly don’t want to be?
 Do you want to be in a program close to your family or friends?
 Do you have an idea of what you want to do post-fellowship, and will a particular program or a program in a particular area help you achieve those goals?
 Is university affiliation important to you, or are you going to be happy in any program as long as you obtain a fellowship position?
 Whether coming straight out of residency or taking a short hiatus from the clinical duties in an already established professional practice, the important factors in choosing the right program are going to be different for everybody.
-Apply to all the programs fit your criteria.
+Apply to all the programs that fit your criteria.
 This is no longer residency, you don’t need to apply to ALL programs.

 How do I pick the right program for me?